 5.4.2 The nominal diameter, nominal cross-sectional area, the minimum and maximum measured cross-sectional area, and minimum guaranteed ultimate tensile force of GFRP bars shall be as given in Table 1.

-5.4.3 The measured (calculated) diameter of a GFRP bar is equivalent to that of a smooth round bar having the same area as the GFRP bar measured in accordance with IS XXXX [Doc: CED 54 (18904)].
+5.4.3 The measured (calculated) diameter of a GFRP bar is equivalent to that of a smooth round bar having the same area as the GFRP bar measured in accordance with IS 18255.

 5.4.4 The nominal diameter of a GFRP bar to be used for designation and design shall be equal to the calculated diameter.
 When the calculated diameter does not correspond to one of the nominal values given in Table 1, the next immediately smaller nominal diameter given in Table 1 shall be used.

 5.4.5 For the bars with spiral wound ribbed surface, the pitch (centre-to-centre) and cross-sectional dimensions of the spiral ribs shall be such that the required bar-concrete bond strength is achieved for specific applications.

+5.5 Tolerance on Nominal Mass and Dimension

+The measured cross-sectional area of the bar shall be determined in accordance with IS 18255 and shall be measured on the as-manufactured bar, including surface enhancements.
+The measured cross-sectional area shall be within the minimum and maximum area limits provided in Table 1.

+6 MECHANICAL PROPERTIES

+6.1 Ultimate Tensile Force

+When determined in accordance with IS 18255, the ultimate tensile force shall meet the requirement given in Table 2 or Table 3 as applicable (see 9).

 Table 1 Geometrical and Tensile Properties of GFRP Round Bars